aspose-total/Aspose.Total-Products/total/net/conversion/docx-to-potx/_index.md

 using (Presentation potx = new Presentation()){

-	// Acesss the default first slide of presentation ISlide slide = pres.Slides[0];
+	// Access the default first slide of presentation ISlide slide = pres.Slides[0];

 	// Adding the AutoShape to accomodate the HTML content